 This should be obvious, but both times that I’ve visited Ubud’s Monkey Forest I have seen tourists deliberately trying to touch the monkeys.
 The monkeys, especially the young ones, are pretty darn cute.
 They are tame and used to humans, but this doesn’t mean you should touch them!
 Not only is it affecting their behavior, but it’s downright dangerous.

 Monkeys are unpredictable and have razor-sharp teeth.
-One wrong move and you could have a couple fangs in you on your way to diseases, an Indonesian hospital, and a few rabies jabs.
-Just don’t put yourself in that kind of risk.
+One wrong move and you could have a couple of fangs in you on your way to diseases, an Indonesian hospital, and a few rabies jabs.
+Just don’t put yourself at that kind of risk.

 You’ll see signs up all over informing you not to look a monkey in the eye.
 Like many animals looking them in the eye means that you are challenging them.
 Don’t be fooled as the monkeys are quick and athletic and can jump on you faster than you will be able to realize what is even going on.

 I would allocate at least an hour to enjoy the full sanctuary and observe the monkeys.
 We arrived before closing time and were ushered out 15 minutes before six.
 We stayed for a grand total of 30 minutes in the sanctuary and I thought we could have used at least another 30 minutes inside.
-The Ubud Monkey Forest official opening hours are 8:30am-6:00pm daily.
+The Ubud Monkey Forest’s official opening hours are 8:30 am-6:00 pm daily.

 Seven years ago when I visited I remember the cost to visit Ubud’s monkey forest was equivalent to $2.
 Over the years the cost has risen and you will need to pay 50,000 IDR (about $3.50) in cash to enter the temple.

-It’s $3.50 well spent and I can tell that it has gone to the upkeep of the temple and the well being of staff.
+It’s $3.50 well spent and I can tell that it has gone to the upkeep of the temple and the well-being of the staff.
 The monkeys, pathways, and signs all seem to be well cared for and it’s a lovely forest.

 Keep in mind that the Ubud Monkey Forest is named “The Sacred Monkey Forest Sanctuary” and is still very much considered sacred.
 There are three temples here that were built in the 14th century, so aside from seeing the monkeys, you will be able to see ancient temples.
 The monkey forest Ubud dress code should be considered before visiting the ancient temples.

 Unlike other temples in Asia, no one will be there to monitor your dress choices, but you can do it yourself.
-Avoid short skirts, too much leg, belly shirts, or excessive cleavage.
-Also watch our for loose articles of clothing as we watched one monkey nearly rip the dress off an unsuspecting girl.
+Avoid short skirts, belly shirts, or excessive cleavage.
+Also, watch out for loose articles of clothing as we watched one monkey nearly rip the dress off an unsuspecting girl.

-The 800 or so monkeys that inhabit the Sacred Monkey Forest Sanctuary are long tail macaques.
-In the Monkey Forest Ubud, the monkeys are fed sweet potato three times a day (so there really is no need to give them food).
+The 800 or so monkeys that inhabit the Sacred Monkey Forest Sanctuary are long-tail macaques.
+In the Monkey Forest Ubud, the monkeys are fed sweet potatoes three times a day (so there really is no need to give them food).
 You will see many males, females, juveniles, and infants here and they are all enjoyable to observe.